JKourelis/shift-circular-origin/README.md

 1. **Input Processing**: Reads all FASTA files from the specified folder
 2. **Length Filtering**: Excludes sequences longer than the specified maximum (default: 200kb)
 3. **Origin Detection**: Searches for candidate origin sequences in both forward and reverse complement orientations
-4. **Circular Boundary Handling**: Uses a doubled-sequence approach to detect origins that span the end-to-start boundary
+4. **Circular Sequence Handling**: Uses a doubled-sequence approach to detect origins that span the end-to-start boundary
 5. **Sequence Rotation**: Rotates matching sequences so they start at the detected origin
 6. **Output Generation**: Writes all processed sequences to a single FASTA file